Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

-By definition, $\widehat{\xi}_1$ is homotopic through contact structures transverse to $\mathcal{I}$ to a contact structure $\xi_1 = \eta_1$ which coincides with $\widetilde{\xi}$ on the polyhedra intersecting the complement of $\widehat{N}$ (by inverting the `ribbon flow', we can assume that $T$ is large enough to ensure that the region where $\xi_1$ and $\eta_1$ coincide contains the aforementioned polyhedra).
-We modify $\xi_1$ on the standard neighborhoods of Sacksteder curves relative to the boundary of this neighborhood, while keeping it transverse to $\mathcal{I}$.
+By definition, $\widehat{\xi}_1$ is homotopic through contact structures transverse to $\mathcal{I}$ to a contact structure $\xi_1 = \eta_1$ which coincides with $\widetilde{\xi}$ on the polyhedra intersecting the complement of $\widehat{N}$ (by inverting the `ribbon flow', we can assume that $T$ is large enough to ensure that the region where $\widetilde{\xi}$ and $\eta_1$ coincide contains the aforementioned polyhedra).
+We modify $\xi_1$ on the standard neighborhoods of attracting curves relative to their boundaries, while keeping it transverse to $\mathcal{I}$.
 This part is also skipped over in Vogel's proof (as it is not necessary there) and we provide the key steps in Section~\ref{sec:uniqannulus} below.

 After all these steps, the proof of Theorem~\ref{thm:uniq} is complete.